-&lt;sup>80 Oral evidence - GCHQ, \\\ December 2018.
+80 Oral evidence - GCHQ, December 2018.

-Written evidence - GCHQ, 8 March 2019.
+81 Written evidence - GCHQ, 8 March 2019.

-Written evidence - GCHQ, 14 December 2018.
+82 Written evidence - GCHQ, 14 December 2018.

-&lt;sup>83 Geospatial intelligence (GEOINT) consists of collecting and analysing intelligence on geographical features and the human activities that occur in a geographical context.
+83 Geospatial intelligence (GEOINT) consists of collecting and analysing intelligence on geographical features and the human activities that occur in a geographical context.
 Measurement and signature intelligence (MASINT) uses technical means to detect and analyse the 'signatures' of targets, in order to locate, analyse and track them.

-&lt;sup>84 This represents \\\% of Defence Intelligence's current analytical resource being focused on Russia (written evidence - Defence Intelligence, 6 March 2019).
+84 This represents % of Defence Intelligence's current analytical resource being focused on Russia (written evidence - Defence Intelligence, 6 March 2019).

-Written evidence - MI5, 31 October 2018.
+85 Written evidence - MI5, 31 October 2018.

-&lt;sup>86 Written evidence - SIS, 17 December 2018; Intelligence and Security Committee of Parliament Annual Report 2007-2008 Cm 7542.
-Defence Intelligence told us that it seconded its analytical effort on counterterrorism to the Joint Terrorism Analysis Centre (JTAC) when it was established in 2003.
+86 Written evidence - SIS, 17 December 2018; Intelligence and Security Committee of Parliament Annual Report 2007-2008 Cm 7542.
+Defence Intelligence told us that it seconded its analytical effort on counter-terrorism to the Joint Terrorism Analysis Centre (JTAC) when it was established in 2003.
 This was estimated to be 20 posts by 2006/07 - just 1% of its then workforce (written evidence - Defence Intelligence, 21 March 2019).

-threat from international terrorism at that time - just a year after the 2005 terror attacks which claimed the lives of 52 people - had to be the primary focus.
+resource was thinly spread across a number of areas - Hostile State Activity being just one, and Russia being just one of the hostile states.
+This is understandable: the threat from international terrorism at that time - just a year after the 2005 terror attacks which claimed the lives of 52 people - had to be the primary focus.